-What is hotel management?
+What is small hotel management?

-Running a hotel means wearing a lot of hats.
+Running a small hotel means wearing a lot of hats.
 One minute you’re handling guest bookings, the next you’re sorting out housekeeping or managing payments.
 For small accommodation providers, hotel management often means you’re doing most of this yourself, or with a small team.
 That’s why having efficient systems in place isn’t just helpful – it’s essential.
 Whether you’re running a countryside B&B or a boutique city hotel, how you manage your operations directly impacts guest satisfaction, reviews, and your bottom line.

-In this guide, we’ll cover essential hotel management information to help you manage your property more efficiently.
+In this guide, we’ll cover essential small hotel management information to help you manage your property more efficiently.

 Run your hotel, not your admin

-Why is hotel management important?
+See how it worksWhy is small hotel management important?

 Good management isn’t about doing more – it’s about doing things better, with less stress.
 Whether you’re running a B&B or a 10-room boutique hotel, having the right systems in place can give you back hours each week and help your business thrive.

-In a large hotel, there’s a manager for just about everything.
-In a small property?
-That’s usually you.
-Understanding the key roles in hotel management can help you prioritise tasks, delegate when needed, and identify areas where the right support – or the right tool – can make a difference.
+Even if you don’t plan to grow to the point where you’re hiring other managers, understanding the key roles in hotel management can help you prioritise tasks, delegate when needed, and identify areas where the right support – or the right tool – can make a difference.

 Here are some of the main roles you might be balancing:

-• General manager: Oversees everything from daily operations and finances to guest satisfaction.
+- General manager: Oversees everything from daily operations and finances to guest satisfaction.
 For many small hotels, the owner steps into this role by default.

-• Front office manager: Manages reservations, check-ins, check-outs, and guest communications.
+- Front office manager: Manages reservations, check-ins, check-outs, and guest communications.
 If you’re still updating bookings manually or using spreadsheets, this is where a property management system (PMS) can save hours.

-• Sales and marketing manager: Drives bookings by promoting your property, running offers, and maintaining your online presence.
+- Sales and marketing manager: Drives bookings by promoting your property, running offers, and maintaining your online presence.
 If you rely heavily on OTAs, shifting focus to direct bookings could boost revenue and reduce commission costs.

-• Food and beverage manager: If you offer breakfast or run a small café or bar, managing stock, orders, and service is another hat you wear.
+- Food and beverage manager: If you offer breakfast or run a small café or bar, managing stock, orders, and service is another hat you wear.

 Knowing these roles helps you plan smarter even if you’re filling most of them yourself.
 Many small hotel owners start out doing all of this themselves, but as your business grows, you may bring in help or rely on software to lighten the load.
 Planning smarter and letting software handle repetitive tasks can make the workload feel more manageable.